 - Frickin' Laser Beams: Just like in most scifi b-movies expect all the of the energy weapons to follow this trope to varying degrees including laser pulses.

 - Gatling guns make a return on the mechs.

-- The Fencer Character can wield up to two Gatling gun weapons at a time.
+- The Fencer Character can Dual Wield Gatling gun weapons.

 - Horde of Alien Locusts: The believed behavior of the aliens and their chief motive for the invasions.